Class Experiences FAQ!

 Remember, your project will need 24-48 hours to cool.
 Glass can take up to 48 hours to come down to room temperature, because cooling too quickly will cause it to crack or even shatter, so you will not be able to take your item home on the night of your class.

 We base our color choices on the season.
 We rotate colors on a regular bases.
-The glassblowing instructors choose the colors for the evening.
-Sometimes the colors students put together just don’t come out looking the best so we'll be sure to guide you on the perfect color combinations for your project.
+The glassblowing instructors may choose the colors for the evening - sometimes the colors students put together just don’t come out looking the best so we'll be sure to guide you on the perfect color combinations for your project.
 Rest assured, you will take home a piece that is color coordinated and beautiful! :)

-The best way to learn glassblowing is by watching then doing it yourself.
+The best way to learn glassblowing is by watching, and then doing it yourself.
 That is how all of us learned our craft.
 There is no manual, video, or tutorial that can teach you more than you can learn by simply watching others work, observing their techniques and seeing how the molten glass behaves.